-There is a below normal probability of releases from the Washington metropolitan area's back-up water supply reservoirs for the 2021 summer and fall seasons.
+There is an above normal probability of releases from the Washington metropolitan area's back-up water supply reservoirs for the 2022 summer and fall seasons.
 The use of Jennings Randolph and Little Seneca reservoirs is generally triggered by low flows brought about by a combination of low summer precipitation and low groundwater levels.
-Average precipitation in the Potomac Basin in March was 1.7 inches below normal.
-The 12-month cumulative basin precipitation is 0.1 inches below normal as of March 31.
-Streamflow is currently below normal, and groundwater levels remain normal for most of the monitoring wells in the basin.
-The Middle Atlantic River Forecast Center's (MARFC) outlook for water resources and supplies for the Potomac Basin is good.
+Average precipitation in the Potomac Basin in March was 1.5 inches below normal.
+The region has been experiencing an extended period of below-normal precipitation.
+The 12-month cumulative basin precipitation is 5.6 inches below normal as of March 31.
+Streamflow is currently below normal, and groundwater levels remain normal for most of the monitoring wells in the basin, though many wells are in the below normal range.
+The Middle Atlantic River Forecast Center's (MARFC) outlook for water resources and supplies for the Potomac Basin is fair.
 At present, there is sufficient flow in the Potomac River to meet the Washington metropolitan area's water demands without releases from upstream reservoirs.
 In the event that low-flow conditions do develop, the Washington metropolitan area is well-protected from a water supply shortage owing to carefully designed drought-contingency plans.